daxo4/laravel-socket/README.md

 }

 ```
-	a.
-These must be the same user ids that you provided to `ClientPush::login()`.
+  * These must be the same user ids that you provided to `ClientPush::login()`.
 3. Bind this permission handler in your IOC container, so Laravel-socket can access it.
 ```
 App::bind('SocketPermissionInterface', 'PermissionHandler');
 ```
-	b.
-TODO Implement an alternative system that doesn't use Laravel's IOC functionality, so the permission system can be bound in non-Laravel environments.
+  * TODO Implement an alternative system that doesn't use Laravel's IOC functionality, so the permission system can be bound in non-Laravel environments.
 4. When sending messages via `ClientPush::send()`, provide a non-null string for the third parameter, `$auth`.
-	a.
-This `$auth` string will be provided directly to the permission handler's `getUserIds()`, and otherwise serves no purpose.
+  * This `$auth` string will be provided directly to the permission handler's `getUserIds()`, and otherwise serves no purpose.
 You may use this string to store special instructions for your permission handler, if you wish.
-	b.
-If `$auth` is null or omitted when sending a message, then permission checks will be **skipped** for this message.
+  * If `$auth` is null or omitted when sending a message, then permission checks will be **skipped** for this message.

 When a message with a non-null `$auth` field is received by the server, a call will be made to `getUserIds()`, which should return an array of user ids.
 The message will only be broadcast to web socket sessions associated with a user in this array.